 Core-collapse supernovae

-Neutrinos are crucial to the dynamics of the most spectacular events in our galaxy: Core-collapse supernovae (SN).
+Core-collapse supernovae (SNe) are spectacular explosions of stars at least eight times heavier than the Sun at their end of their lives.
+The collapse of massive stars gives birth to neutron stars and black holes.
 According to the delayed neutrino-driven explosion mechanism, neutrinos provide new energy to the stalled shock wave to trigger the SN explosion.
 The most recent SN simulations in 3D suggest that neutrinos and gravitational waves carry experimentally detectable imprints of the SN physics.
 Neutrinos also drive the LESA hydrodynamical instability.
 LESA consists of an astonishingly large asymmetric emission of electron neutrinos with respect to electron antineutrinos with possible major implications for flavor conversions and nucleosynthesis.
 Moreover, neutrinos and gravitational waves may be the only detectable probes of black hole forming stellar collapses.

 A SN explodes somewhere in the Universe every second.
 The detection of the cumulative flux of neutrinos from all SNe, the so-called Diffuse Supernova Neutrino Background (DSNB), is now within reach.
 The DSNB will allow to constrain properties of the SN population, such as the fraction of black-hole forming collapses and the local supernova rate.
 If you are curious to learn more about the role of neutrinos in SNe, check our review paper on the topic (Mirizzi, Tamborra et al., 2016).